j19sch/j19sch.github.io/posts/2023/20230114-work-management-tools.md

 # how is this hurting agility?

+we still need all (most) of this stuff right? we document more, but we need some documentation we track work across teams, but that needs to happen in some way etc etc

 the tool is a commodity (Wardley mapping) -> the practices become too -> no competitive advantage

 should you? depends, but Accelerate convincing point of how crucial it is to be good at sw dev

-Individuals and interactions over processes and tools -> managing the work management tool Working software over comprehensive documentation -> managinf the work management tools https://agilemanifesto.org/
+Individuals and interactions over processes and tools -> managing the work management tool Working software over comprehensive documentation -> managing the work management tools https://agilemanifesto.org/